firstname.lastname@example.org Centre for Water Resource Systems,

 Zhao, J. and Floricioiu, D. 2017.
 The penetration effects on TanDEM-X elevation using the GNSS and laser altimetry measurements in Antarctica.
 The International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences, 42(W7), 1593-1600.

 • Flood delineation

 • Probabilistic analysis

 • Time series analysis

-Jie obtained a bachelor degree in Engineering of Surveying and Mapping from Beijing University of Civil Engineering and Architecture (BUCEA), China.
-She then completed a Master of Engineering in Photogrammetry and Remote Sensing from Wuhan University (WHU), China and a Master of Science in Earth Oriented Space Science and Technology from Technische Universität München (TUM), Germany.
+Jie obtained a bachelor degree in Engineering of Surveying and Mapping at Beijing University of Civil Engineering and Architecture (BUCEA), China.
+She then completed a Master of Engineering in Photogrammetry and Remote Sensing at Wuhan University (WHU), China and a Master of Science in Earth Oriented Space Science and Technology at the Technical University of Munich (TUM), Germany.
 Her thesis topic was “Assessment of SAR signal penetration effect on TanDEM-X elevations in Antarctica with laser altimetry and GNSS measurements”.
-She joined the Vienna Doctoral Programme in November 2017 as a joint PhD candidate between TU Vienna and Luxembourg Institute of Science and Technology (LIST) Doctoral Training Unit in Water Sciences: Hydro-CSI (www.list.lu/en/research/project/hydro-csi/).
-She will complete her thesis on flood mapping based on the optical and microwave remote sensing data.
+She joined the Vienna Doctoral Programme in November 2017 as a joint PhD candidate between the Technical University of Vienna and Luxembourg Institute of Science and Technology (LIST) Doctoral Training Unit in Water Sciences: Hydro-CSI (www.list.lu/en/research/project/hydro-csi/).
+She will complete her thesis on flood mapping using data collected by optical and microwave remote sensing.